joehalloran/sql-coursework/README.md

 15 rows in set (12.65 sec)
 ```

+## d) Which practice spent the most and the least per patient?

 ### Final answer

-Simvastatin, and related drugs with chemical code 0212000Y0, was prescribed 5116027 times.

-## d) Which practice spent the most and the least per patient?
+Lowest: Y01690
+Highest: G82651

+### Queries

 This seemed to be relatively more straightforward to interpret.
 Find the total spent, find the total patients and divide to find an average.